 Within the broad framework summarised above, the geologic and tectonic history of the central Andes may be summarised as follows:

-• Sunsás orogenesis - Ramos (2010) and other authors present evidence that as part of the amalgamation of the Rodinia supercontinent between 1200 and 1000 Ma, the eastern North American side of Laurentia collided with what is now the west coast of South America.
+• Sunsás orogenesis - Ramos (2010) and other authors present evidence that as part of the amalgamation of the Rodinia supercontinent between 1200 and 1000 Ma, the eastern North American side of Laurentia collided with the Amazon Craton in what is now South America.
 The resultant orogenesis is reflected in the Sunsás Belt on the southwestern Palaeoproterozoic age margin of the Amazonian craton in Paraguay, Bolivia, southeastern Peru (largely under cover) and western Brazil.
 A pre-collision suite of ~1200 Ma passive margin quartzitic and conglomeratic units had been developed along this margin.
 In the Sunsás belt, these where intruded by 1105±21 Ma tonalite (U-Pb zircon; Matos in Teixeira et al., 2010), metamorphosed to a 1014±6 Ma orthogneiss (U-Pb zircon; Isla-Moreno, 2009) and cut by 1092 to 1047 Ma plutons (Vargas-Mattos et al, 2009), all of which were deformed and subjected to low- to medium-grade metamorphism.
 This orogen is a temporal equivalent to the North American Grenville and Australian Fraser-Musgrave events.
 Ramos (2008) argues that within the Bolivian Orocline in the northern extremity of the Central Andes, Laurentia and Amazonia were separated by a sandwiched allochthonous (with respect to Amazonia) sliver of Proterozoic rocks, now represented by the Arequipa terrane in coastal southern Peru.
 This terrane, which extends from the Abancay Deflection to the Peru-Chile border, is characterised by juvenile magmatism and metamorphism between 1.9 and 1.8 Ga, rejuvenated at ~1.0 Ga during a regional high-grade metamorphic event (Ramos, 2008).
-According to Ramos (2008;2010) the Arequipa terrane was accreted directy onto the Amazon craton.
+According to Ramos (2008;2010) the Arequipa terrane was accreted directy onto the Amazon craton, now partially concealed by deformed Palaeozoic cover.
 Docking is estimated to have occurred at ~1.05 Ga (Loewy et al, 2004).

 Immediatley to the south and SE of the Arequipa terrane, the contiguous Antofalla terrane, sometimes interpreted to be a southern continuation of the Arequipa terrane (Ramos, 2008), is composed of two domains.
 The first occurs in southwestern Bolivia (from just south of Lake Titicaca) and in northern Chile, and is characterised by juvenile magmatism at 1.5 to 1.4 Ga and metamorphism at 1.2 to 1.0 Ga.
 It also includes amphibolites and gneisses with ages of 1745±27 Ma, 1877±130 Ma (U-Pb of zircons; Wörner et al, 2000), and 1866±2 Ma (Loewy et al, 2004), as well as orthogneisses dated at 507±48 Ma (U-Pb of zircons; Basei et al, 1996).
 The contiguous southern domain in northern Chile, extending obliquely into western Argentina to almost as far south as Tucuman, includes 0.7 to 0.6 Ga juvenile rocks.
 At the end of the Sunsás orogenesis, the Antofalla terrane appears to have been attached on its eastern margin to the Pampia terrane, which separates it from the Palaeoarchaean to Palaeoproterozoic Rio de la Plato craton further to the east.
 According to Ramos (2010), the 1500 x 250 km Pampia terrane was accreted to both the Rio de la Plato and Amazon cratons to the east and north respectively, during the Sunsás orogenesis, and extends southwards on the western margin of the Rio de la Plata craton.
 The Pampia terrane basement, almost completely masked by late Neoproterozoic to Palaeozoic rocks, is composed of gneisses and schists.
 It may be concluded that the Antofalla terrane was accreted to the Arequipa terrane from the south at the same time that the Pampia terrane/Rio de la Plata craton collided with the Amazon craton.